• Current students

 What is Robotic Processing Automation?

-Put simply, applicant exemption application data is inputted to a software process (robot) to assist with assessing if the exemption application data satisfies exemption application requirements or not.
+Put simply, applicant exemption application data is inputted into a software process (robot) to assist with assessing if the exemption application data satisfies exemption application requirements or not.
 The robot provides a yes or no answer.
 The robot is programmed to deal only with pre authenticated data and it does not have the capacity to make decisions in relation to any applicant or their personal data other than a yes or no answer to an applicant's exemption application.

-For the first year of the life time of the use of the technology until July 2024, the outputs of the robot were reviewed at several stages of the process by a member of our Education team to verify the answers provided, so there was no possibility of an automated decision being made in relation to any applicant in the absence of human intervention.
+From inception until July 2024, the outputs of the robot were reviewed at several stages of the process by a member of our education team to verify the answers provided, so there was no possibility of an automated decision being made in relation to any applicant in the absence of human intervention.
 The feedback from this validation phase was used to improve the process further, and the RPA process was extended to CAP2 exemption applications.
-A further validation phase is due to complete in March 2025 and at that stage, it is anticipated that the process will be fully automated.

-The Institute will continuously validate and test the outputs of the RPA and train personnel on how to appropriately use the RPA for the benefit of students and the Institute.
-In the event that any applicant would prefer that their exemption application is not processed by means of the RPA process, then the applicant can notify the Institute of their objection by emailing transcripts@charteredaccountants.ie Please note that objecting to the RPA data processing may slow down the processing of any exemption application.
+In the event that any applicant would prefer that their exemption application is not processed by means of the RPA process, then the applicant can notify the Institute of their objection by emailing privacy@charteredaccountants.ie Please note that objecting to the RPA data processing may slow down the processing of any exemption application.

 Human checks of RPA activity